Get Advice from our Experienced Adelaide Wills and Estates Lawyers

 Depending on your assets, Letters of Administration may need to be applied for should you die without leaving a Will.

-Letters of Administration are similar to a Grant of Probate in that an application will need to made to the Supreme Court before assets can be altered or distributed; however, unlike probate, the law makes presumptions as to who is eligible to administer and benefit from your estate.
+Letters of Administration are similar to a Grant of Probate in that an application will need to be made to the Supreme Court before assets can be altered or distributed; however, unlike probate, the law makes presumptions as to who is eligible to administer and benefit from your estate.

 Therefore the people you wish to benefit from your estate may not be the same as those the law presumes should benefit from your estate.